siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 # 3. Continuity

-**Claim.** Once ordered registrations of reconfiguration are in hand, the relationship between density and current is fixed by local conservation.
+Once ordered registrations of reconfiguration are in hand, the relationship between density and current is fixed by local conservation.
 Energy changes in a region only by crossing its boundary.
 The local statement is: